Is Knob and Tube Electrical Wiring Safe?

 One of the most common problems with this kind of wiring is its insulation, which is made of rubber instead of plastic.
 Over time, the rubber degrades, exposing bare wires to air and moisture, in turn increasing the chance of a short or a fire.

 You also need to watch for older homes with renovations.
-A popular electrical scam making the rounds involves attaching new wiring to a switch or socket, which is then checked by a home inspector who declares the house free of K&T. In fact, the new wiring only runs the height of the wall and connects to knob and tube in the ceiling.
+A popular electrical scam making the rounds involves attaching new wiring to a switch or socket, which is then checked by a home inspector who declares the house free of K&T. In fact, the new wiring only runs the height of the wall and connects to K&T in the ceiling.

-If you want to remove K&T from your home, you need to hire a professional electrician for the job.
-Expect to pay anywhere from $5,000 to $13,000 depending on how much wiring you need replaced and how it has been installed.
+If you want to replace knob and tube wiring in your home, you need to hire a professional electrician for the job.
+Expect to pay around $8,000 to $15,000 to rewire a 1,500- to 3,000-square-foot home.